 Theodore Roosevelt Birthplace

-In 1848, six matching brownstone houses were built from No. 18 through No. 28 East 20th Street.
-Two of these houses, No. 28 and No. 26, were purchased by brothers Theodore (father of President Roosevelt) and Robert Roosevelt, respectively.
+Constructed in 1848, the brownstone at 28 East 20th Street was purchased by the father of President Roosevelt while his brother, Robert Roosevelt, purchased 26 East 20th Street.
 President Roosevelt was born on October 27, 1858, in house No. 28.
-Due to his asthmatic and sickly nature as a child, young Theodore often stayed at home where he developed an interest for zoology.
-Theodore's family moved out of their East 20th Street home in 1873, when Theodore was only 14 years old.
+Due to his asthmatic and sickly nature as a child, young Theodore often stayed at home where he developed an interest in zoology.
+Theodore's family moved out of their East 20th Street home in 1873 when Theodore was only 14 years old.
 The home is currently being operated by the National Park Service and its original five rooms were reconstructed to appear much as they did in the mid-19th century.
 In addition, it now contains a bookstore and two museum galleries.

 Backstory and Context